-Prerequisite(s): RDG-039.
+Prerequisite(s): RDG-039, appropriate placement score, or equivalent.

-REL: RELIGION
+REL: Religion

 REL-101 Survey of World Religions ◆

 3 credits-An introductory survey of world religions that have had major impact on world culture and civilization: Hinduism, Taoism, Buddhism, Confucianism, Judaism, Christianity, Islam, and others.
 It will examine their cultural settings, sacred writings, key doctrines, central rituals, ethical values, and perspectives on gender roles.